 Federal CFDA numbers or other identifying numbers listed on the Schedule were obtained from the respective grant/contract agreement.

 Note C--Indirect Cost Rate

-The Government has not elected to use the 10% de minimis indirect cost rate as allowed under Section 200.414(f) of the Uniform Guidance.
+The Government has not elected to use the 10% de minimis indirect cost rate as allowed under the Uniform Guidance.

 Schedule of Findings and Questioned Costs